-You can easily incorporate your social media posts on your website using a social wall to aggregate your social posts from all your accounts.
+You can easily incorporate your social media posts on your website using a social wall like Juicer to aggregate posts from all your accounts or to create a stunning portfolio on your website.
 Image aggregators and social media aggregators will allow you to curate and filter your own social media posts and images to display the ones you choose.
 Most social wall tools and image aggregators are also built to allow you to alter the style and design of the social wall so it fits with your website design and your branding.

 If you are using these strategic social media marketing tactics then you’re well on your way to expanding your brand awareness and creating new brand advocates.
 One of the most incredible things about social media is the ability to connect with and impact people you’ve never met and likely never would have.
 With this approach, you have the chance to let images of your creations leave a lasting impact on someone else through social media.